We endorse cooking with organic ingredients that are ethically sourced. As Jordan Rubin once said, “you can pay the farmer now, or the doctor later.”

 Gradually add the flour, salt, and baking powder, and beat until the mixture is homogenous.

 Finally, incorporate the softened butter.
-Cover the battery with dap emend towel, gently pressing against the surface to create an airtight seal and chill for at least 2 hours.
-This will allow the gluten to relax and give a light texture to your madeleines.
+Cover the bowl with dampened towel, gently pressing against the surface to create an airtight seal and chill for at least 2 hours.
+This will allow the gluten to relax and give a light texture to your Madeleines.

 Preheat your oven to 450* F. Line the molds with butter and a dusting of flour.
-DOn’t fill the mold with too much batter; a tablespoon will be enough.
-Also, don’t worry about spreading the batter evenly as the heat of the oven will take care of that.
-For even better results, you can chill the mold and batter for 10 minutes in your fridge before them.
+Add batter to molds; a tablespoon will be enough.
+Batter will spread evenly while baking.
+Better results may be obtained by chilling the mold and batter for 10 minutes before filling.

-Bake for about 2 to 3 minutes, until you see a small depression, then reduce the temperature of the oven to 400* F. Cook for an additional 4 minutes (the hump should start to form), then reduce to 350*F and cook for another 4 to 5 minutes, until the madeleines are golden and well rounded.
-In the end, your madeleines will cook between 10 and 12 minutes.
-Do not over bake or they will be too dry.
+Bake for about 2 to 3 minutes, until you see a small depression, then reduce the temperature of the oven to 400* F. Cook for an additional 4 minutes (a hump should start to form), then reduce to 350*F and cook for another 4 to 5 minutes until the Madeleines are golden and well rounded.
+Total cooking time is between 10 and 12 minutes.
+Do not over bake as this will cause Madeleines to dry out.

-Unmold immediately and let cool on rack.
-Make sure that for each new batch the pan is cool and properly buttered and floured.
-They’re best eaten slightly warm, direct from the oven and cooled for a few minutes.
-But you can store them for a couple of days in an airtight container.
+Remove from mold immediately and allow to cool on rack.
+Make sure that for each new batch the pan has cooled and properly buttered and floured.
+Madeleines are best eaten slightly warm, direct from the oven having been allowed to cool for a few minutes.
+May be stored for a few days in an airtight container.